Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Certification of DI certified randomness using the 2-outcome Hardy relations

-which contradicts Eq.~(\ref{ha5}), i.e., the condition that $P_{Hardy}>0$.
-Hence, the simultaneous validity of all the conditions imposed on the four joint probabilities given by Eqs.~(\ref{ha1} - \ref{ha4}) is inconsistent with the Factorisability Condition given by Eq.~(\ref{fact}) in the text.\\
+which contradicts Eq.~(\ref{ha5}), i.e., the condition that $\mathcal{P}_{Hardy}>0$.
+Hence, the simultaneous validity of all the conditions imposed on the four joint probabilities given by Eqs.~(\ref{ha1} - \ref{ha4}) is inconsistent with the factorisability condition given by Eq.~(\ref{fact}) in the text.
+This implies violation of the condition of predictability.
+Thus, the Hardy relations can be employed for certifying DI certified randomness.